ajoseph03/Math-for-Data-Science/Data Images Intro Load Slides/import request (HTTP requests).md

 For more detailed information on how to use the `requests` library and its features, you can refer to the official documentation:

 - [Requests Documentation](https://docs.python-requests.org/en/master/)

-## Compatibility

-The `import requests` statement is compatible with Python 2 and Python 3, but it is recommended to use Python 3 for new projects, as Python 2 is no longer supported.

-## License

-The `requests` library is open-source and is distributed under the Apache 2.0 License.
-You can find more information about the license in the library's documentation.

-## Additional Resources

-If you want to learn more about making HTTP requests in Python and using the `requests` library effectively, there are numerous online tutorials and resources available.
-A quick web search can provide you with additional learning materials and examples.